 We know the importance of handling claims quickly and efficiently.
 In this section, we've set out how we handle claims following the death of a member.
-This list is not exhaustive and there may be times where more information is required.
+Payment will be made at the direction of the trustees who must ensure they comply with the rules laid down by HMRC in respect of Excepted Group Life Insurance policies.
+There must be an appropriate UK bank account into which benefit payments can be made.